AgenaRisk/api-py/README.md

                     dataset_ids = ["example_dataset_id"])
 ```

-This function will temporarily create the .cmpx file for the model and the separate .json file required for the dataset, and send them to the local API (cloned and compiled within the working directory), obtain the calculation result values and update the python Model object with the calculation results.
+This function will temporarily create the .cmpx file for the model and the separate .json file required for the dataset, and send them to the local API, obtain the calculation result values and update the python Model object with the calculation results.

 To calculate multiple datasets in the same model: